ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 The handshake starts with an HTTP request/response.
 Once the connection is established, communication switches to a bidirectional binary protocol which does not conform to the HTTP protocol.
-The switch happens with the [HTTP Upgrade Negotiation](https://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header), this header allows us to tell the server to switch to the protocol the client desires and open up two-way communication between a client and server.
+The switch happens with the [HTTP Upgrade Negotiation](https://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header){:target="_blank" rel="noopener noreferrer"}, this header allows us to tell the server to switch to the protocol the client desires and open up two-way communication between a client and server.

 At a minimum, a successful WebSocket handshake must contain the protocol version, and an auto-generated challenge value sent by the client, followed by a 101 HTTP response code (Switching Protocols) from the server with a hashed challenge-response to confirm the selected protocol version:
 * Client must send Sec-WebSocket-Version and Sec-WebSocket-Key.